rseiler/pom-project/pom/src/site/markdown/usage.md

 #### FindBugs

-If Dependency Injection is used with setters or with fields than FindBugs needs to be configured to ignore the
+If Dependency Injection is used with setters or with fields then FindBugs needs to be configured to ignore the
 ```UWF_FIELD_NOT_INITIALIZED_IN_CONSTRUCTOR: Field not initialized in constructor but dereferenced without null check```
 check.
 Sadly it's not possible to use the annotations (@Autowired or @Inject) to suppress this check.
 It's needed to use
 the name of the class or the name of the field.